 Citing Oahu as the culinary epicentre of the Pacific Asian world, MSNBC selected it in 2007 as one of the eight best food islands in the entire world.
 Undoubtedly, Hawaii is a rich melting pot of cultures and ethnic groups all living and mixing together, but many have also maintained a distinctive ethnic heritage through their food.
 The MSNBC article recognized Hawaii Food Tours’ Hole-in-the-Wall Tour as “the best chance to taste the treats that local chefs seek on their day off.
 You might try a Hawaiian plate lunch, Chinese dumplings, pastries, Thai noodles, Vietnamese summer rolls, Bento Boxes or crack seed.”

-The company’s air-conditioned Mercedes bus offers a maximum of 13 guests a great day of Hawaii’s best culinary adventures.
+The company’s air-conditioned Mercedes bus offers guests a great day of Hawaii’s best culinary adventures.

 As a professional chef in Los Angeles, it was a natural progression to become a food journalist and restaurant reviewer when Matthew moved to Honolulu in the 1990s.
 While writing for Hawaii’s largest daily newspaper, The Honolulu Advertiser, he became known as one of Hawaii’s foremost experts on food and wine.
 And during his years as a food writer and restaurant reviewer in Hawaii, he had the wonderful opportunity to visit hundreds of restaurants.

 Meanwhile, his then-Hawaiian girl friend, Keira, had worked in a Waikiki restaurant where she would often see travel agents evaluating her hotel and restaurant as a potential destination for their mainland-based clients.
 She always took the time to find out what was important to them.